 10. Nusa Dua Beach

-Last but not least is Bali’s most luxurious beach, Nusa Dua.
-Located down on the northeast corner of the Bukit peninsula this area is known for its swanky resorts, upmarket shopping, and world-class golf course.
+Considered by many (including me) to be Bali’s most luxurious beach, Nusa Dua is located down on the northeast corner of the Bukit Peninsula.
+This area is known for its swanky resorts, upmarket shopping, and world-class golf course.
 In short, this is where the fabulous people stay!

 Even if you’re not staying at a 5-star hotel, it’s well worth it to visit Nusa Dua for an afternoon.
 This is one of the nicest beaches in Bali.